Anatomy of HAR-TRU Courts

 With simple but consistent care, HAR-TRU courts will last forever.
 Read on to find out how we care for our courts.

+We spend a lot of time, money, and energy in maintaining the high quality of our HAR-TRU courts.
+Many people, both club personnel and contractors, are involved.
 In April of each playing season, the Facilities Manager arranges the opening of the water pump, sprinkler system and the ride-on roller.
 Then dates are arranged with the external court contractor to come and prepare the courts.
 The courts are cleaned of debris and old HAR-TRU, scarified, and then rolled.
-A minimum of 1.4 tons of HAR-TRU per court (totalling roughly $5,000) are spread out evenly over the courts then rolled and watered and rolled again.
+A minimum of 1.4 tons of HAR-TRU per court (totaling roughly $5,000) are spread out evenly over the courts then rolled and watered and rolled again.
 Line tapes are then meticulously measured, positioned and laid out on the 4 courts (roughly $9,000 - a significant annual investment in providing a professional quality court surface).
 Finally, the nets are erected and benches put out.
 The courts are ready for play.

 Daily Court Maintenance